Our Board of Directors keep Innovation Guelph on track to success

 Tova Davidson helps develop strategic direction for SWR, manages the team, and builds key relationships throughout Waterloo region.
 She brings her experience in public relations and communications to creatively approach sustainability opportunities.
 Paired with her business background as the former Vice President of The Letter M Marketing, she is primed to collaborate with top organizations in Waterloo Region and beyond to drive change locally and provincially.
 Having been selected by The Guelph Mercury for Top 40 Under 40, and the recipient of the Mayor’s Award of Excellence, Tova has demonstrated leadership in the community, and continues to lead by example while inspiring others to do the same.

-Emma’s passion for supporting community extends to the non-profit world as well, working and volunteering with various non-profits for upwards of ten years.
+Emma’s passion for supporting community extends to the non-profit world, working and volunteering with various non-profits for upwards of ten years.
 Whether it is chairing GuelphGives, co-chairing Guelph’s Women in Leadership lunch, or sitting on various committees, such as the Chamber of Commerce Advocacy Committee or the Dufferin Board of Trade’s Ambassador Committee, Emma’s motivation is positive impact.

 Emma has been a recipient of Guelph’s 40 under 40 award as well as the Guelph Mayoral Award in 2017.